optimism-java/optimism-java.github.io/README.md

-# Linea documentation
+# Optimism Java documentation

-[Linea](https://linea.build/) is a developer-ready layer 2 network, scaling Ethereum by providing an Ethereum-equivalent environment in which to execute transactions, which are then submitted to Ethereum Mainnet through a zero-knowledge rollup.
+Optimism Java is a organization which contribute public goods to help the Ethereum and Optimism community get better and better.

-This documentation repository is built using [Docusaurus](https://docusaurus.io/), and the site itself is published at [`docs.linea.build`](https://docs.linea.build/).
+This documentation repository is built using [Docusaurus](https://docusaurus.io/), and the site itself is published at [`optimism-java.github.io`](https://optimism-java.github.io/).

 See [more](https://docs-template.consensys.net/) information about how Consensys uses Docusaurus.

 ## Contribute to the docs

 See something missing?
 Error in our documentation?
-Create an issue [here](https://github.com/Consensys/doc.linea/issues).
+Create an issue [here](https://github.com/optimism-java/optimism-java.github.io).

 Alternatively, help us improve our documentation!
-[Fork our repo](https://github.com/ConsenSys/doc.linea/fork), create a pull request, and tag us for review! (for help on this, see [below](#how-to-submit-a-suggestion-or-change)).
+[Fork our repo](https://github.com/optimism-java/optimism-java.github.io/fork), create a pull request, and tag us for review! (for help on this, see [below](#how-to-submit-a-suggestion-or-change)).

-Take a look at some [good first issues](https://github.com/ConsenSys/doc.linea/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) to get started.
+Take a look at some [good first issues](https://github.com/optimism-java/optimism-java.github.io?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) to get started.

 ### How to submit a suggestion or change